Document#

 Document Delete#

 The document delete transition is used to delete an existing Dash Platform document.
-It only requires the fields found in the base document transition.
+It only requires the fields found in the transition base.

 Document Transfer#

 The document transfer transition is used to transfer ownership of an existing document to another identity.
-It extends the base schema with the recipient identifier:
+It extends the transition base with the recipient identifier:

 Field |